betschki/ghost-typesense-test-2/README.md

 # Ghost Typesense tools

-Ghost Typesense tools offers tools to index and fragment Ghost posts to a Typesense index.
+Ghost Typesense tools offers tools to index and fragment Ghost posts to a Typesense collection.
 It consists of two user facing tools:

-- `typesense`, which is a CLI tool to batch index the full content of a Ghost install to a defined Typesense index
+- `typesense`, which is a CLI tool to batch index the full content of a Ghost install to a defined Typesense collection
-- `typesense-netlify`, which uses Netlify Functions to listen to Ghost webhooks and add, update, and remove posts to an Typesense index
+- `typesense-netlify`, which uses Netlify Functions to listen to Ghost webhooks and add, update, and remove posts to an Typesense collection

 > **Note:** This project is based on the work of the [Ghost Foundation's Algolia tools](https://github.com/TryGhost/algolia) and aims to provide a similar experience for [Typesense](https://typesense.org/), an open-source search engine alternative to Algolia.